andreshungbz/nixconfig/README.md

 # Nix Configuration

-Welcome to my Nix configuration for both MacOS and NixOS.
+Welcome to my Nix configuration for both macOS and NixOS.
 This repository contains configuration files and package setup for each host of a respective system.
-Some configurations are shared between the two systems, as well as between different hosts.
+Some configurations are shared between the two systems and between different hosts.

 Feel free to explore the repository and take ideas for your Nix configuration!